udexon/PhosCloudless/FSR2_Benefits2.md

 #### 4.1 Ownership of data, code and device:

+We have outlined above 3 critical components for Free Software Revolution 2.0:

+1. ID-less Messaging
+2. Hybrid Upstream Downstream Programming Interface
+3. Live Edit

+With these 3 components, we are able to build EMYL Earn Money as You Learn.
+Otherwise, the obstacles against people adopting ... are ...

 data (ID-less), code (Shellet Programming) and device (ID-less + SHLP => can use own device, else useless)